4d/docs/docs/API/entityClass.md

 #### Description

-The `.toObject()` function <!-- REF #entityClass.toObject().Summary -->returns an object which has been built from the entity<!-- END REF -->.
+The `.toObject()` function <!-- REF #EntityClass.toObject().Summary -->returns an object which has been built from the entity<!-- END REF -->.
 Property names in the object match attribute names of the entity.

 If no filter is specified, or if the *filterString* parameter contains an empty string or "*", the returned object will contain:

 *	all storage entity attributes
-*	attributes of the `relatedEntity` [kind](dataclassAttributeClass.md#kind): you get a property with the same name as the related entity (name of the many-to-one link).
+*	attributes of the `relatedEntity` [kind](DataClassAttributeClass.md#kind): you get a property with the same name as the related entity (name of the many-to-one link).
 Attribute is extracted with the simple form.
-*	attributes of the `relatedEntities` [kind](dataclassAttributeClass.md#kind): attribute is not returned.
+*	attributes of the `relatedEntities` [kind](DataClassAttributeClass.md#kind): attribute is not returned.

 In the first parameter, you pass the entity attribute(s) to extract.
 You can pass: